-Loosen up Tight Muscles
+Loosens up Tight Muscles

 One of the main physical components of yoga is stretching.
-If you have tight muscles at the end of the day from sitting at your desk or exerting yourself, practicing yoga before bed can help loosen up those muscles, which not only enables you to sleep better, but it can also help prevent injury and waking up feeling stiff or sore, and enable you to get a good night’s sleep, so long as you don’t overdo it.
+If you have tight muscles from sitting at your desk or exerting yourself, practicing yoga before bed could help relieve muscle tension, prevent injury, avoid waking up stiff or sore, and enable you to get a good night’s sleep, so long as you don’t overdo it.

 Burns Excess Energy

 If you feel fidgety or restless at the end of the day, a gentle yoga practice can help make you feel centered.
 The subtle movements and moderate physical activity could burn your last bit of anxious energy and prepare you for a night of sleep, without energizing you more like an intense workout would.

 If you have trouble falling asleep, bedtime yoga is a great option for treating insomnia8.
 The breathing exercises are relaxing and many of the postures are designed to improve circulation, sleep quality, and release tightness in your body.
 If you are having trouble with insomnia, take a look at our list of best mattresses for insomnia.

 Common Questions About Bedtime Yoga:

 Yoga is a great activity for people with most sleep disorders.
 While yoga may not cure each sleep disorder, it could help alleviate nighttime anxiety that comes with insomnia and worry about falling asleep8.
 By focusing on your breath and doing purposeful movements, you’ll find that you feel much more relaxed and ready for bed when it’s time for sleep.

 The types of yoga that are best for sleep are going to be any that focus on both slowing the body down and mindfulness.
 This word is thrown around a lot these days, so for our purposes, we’ll define it as “a practice of focusing on the present moment.”